torvista/Zen_Cart-Structured_Data/README.md

 <!DOCTYPE html>
 <html <?php echo HTML_PARAMS; ?> prefix="og: https://ogp.me/ns# fb: https://ogp.me/ns/fb# product: https://ogp.me/ns/product#">
 ```
 This adds the namespaces for the properties og:, fb:, product: which are used later in the structured data block.

-6. Edit the additional constants in the javascript file.

-**YOU NEED TO READ AND EDIT THE CONSTANTS DEFINED AT THE BEGINNING OF THE SCRIPT.**

-As bugs surface and additional code is required, I've added extra constants ("define" statements) at the start of the file as I really can't be bothered to update an installer with version numbers etc...
-At some point all the constants (admin too) should be relocated to a single file as they are never edited after the initial setup.

-**You MUST read and modify these constants as per your site needs.**
+## Check Your Output

+Check the output in the head on all your pages for empty parameters or properties that don't reflect what they should.

+Every site is different, so it is impossible to make this plugin 100% plug and play, you DO need to check the markup output carefully to ensure it reflects your business and be prepared to modify accordingly or report any omissions if you think they are relevant generally.

+ Use the various debuggers to check the various blocks:

+ - Google Rich Results Test
+ - Facebook Opengraph Debugger
+ - Twitter Card Validator

+If things are not what you think they should be, or you are getting errors in the tools, please report the issue on GitHub.

+## Addition Information on the Parameters

 ### Availability
 If a product is out of stock (oos), there are various statuses to indicate the availability.